Mohammed-BOUZAR/100-days-of-code/log.md

 **Thoughts:**
 I'm excited to begin this new journey!
 Building a Habit Tracker with data visualization will not only help me improve my own habits, but also provide valuable insights to users.
 I look forward to diving myself in the development process and creating something impactful.

+### Day 30 — December 7, 2025

+**Today's Progress:**
+Create ERD diagram for the database and mapped out user flows.
+Spent some time planning and organizing the Habit Tracker project.
+Drawing diagrams and specifications helped me clarify the structure and flow before diving into development.

+**Thoughts:**
+I'm excited to begin this new journey!
+Building a Habit Tracker with data visualization will not only help me improve my own habits, but also provide valuable insights to users.
+I look forward to diving myself in the development process and creating something impactful.